SPAAM-community/spaam-community.github.io/spaam2/codeofconduct.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-All attendees at our conference are required to agree with the following code of conduct.
+All attendees at our conference are required to agree to and comply with with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe and positive environment for everybody.

 ### 2. Citizenship